 New Row Coffee has been around for several years, pleasingly occupying a spot on New Row, just off St Martin’s Lane, midway between Leicester Square and Covent Garden.
 I’ve walked past on several occasions, but never had reason to stop, always being put off by its size (or lack thereof).
-However, on a recent visit to Freed’s on St Martin’s Lane to buy some new dance shoes, I decided it was time to pay a visit.
-I was so impressed that I came back the following week with my camera, and exactly one week later, here it is on the Coffee Spot!
+However, on a recent visit to Freed’s on St Martin’s Lane to buy some new dance shoes, I decided to change all that.
+I was so impressed that I returned the following week with my camera, and exactly one week later, here it is on the Coffee Spot!

 July 2017: Following the change of ownership (see after the gallery), New Row Coffee has been rebranded The Espresso Room.
 The Market Blend is still on espresso, but it’s been joined by various guests, both on espresso and pour-over.
 Otherwise, little appears to have changed.

 You can read more of my thoughts after the gallery.